AntonRomankovSetronica/barrage-school-ecatalog/README.md

 He has his own business, he produces and sells a lot of products of his farm: cheese, meet, eggs, vegetables, fruits, wine & etc. And he wants to grow up and increase his sells.

-He's remembered his smart nephew and asked to write a modern website with e-catalog of his products.
+He's remembered smart nephew and asked you to write a modern website with e-catalog of his products.
-His is a smart uncle too, but bit old and was able to learn how to work only in raw text editor.
+He is a smart uncle too, but a bit old and was able to learn how to work only in raw text editor.
-So he gave you just a [json file](src/main/resources/static/products.json) of his products and promised to send updates every week via e-mail.
+So he gave you just a [json file](src/main/resources/static/products.json) of the products and promised to send updates every week via e-mail.

 And here is what you've done...
 Put a pressure on your imagination and think of some good front-end which we don't really have :)

-But back-end is here!
+But the back-end is here!

 ### What to do?